BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Introduction

 The contributions of the paper are:

-\begin{itemize} \item Up to our knowledge, this is the first work to predict BB counts for GPU applications. \item We introduce Poisson Neural Network (PNN), a probabilistic DNN model that treats BB counts as Poisson distributions to extrapolate BB counts from larger input sets of a program learned from the BB counts of small input sets. \item We employ a Bayesian Regularization Backpropagation NN (BR-BPNN) model to extrapolate BB counts and compare its accuracy to PNN. \item We demonstrate that both networks showed competitive accuracy on the set of benchmarks used .
-At the same time, PNN is a more generalized model that works better across different application domains than BR-BPNN. \end{itemize}
+\begin{itemize} \item To our knowledge, this is the first work to predict BB counts for GPU applications. \item We introduce Poisson Neural Network (PNN), a probabilistic DNN model that treats BB counts as Poisson distributions to capture the relationship between input sets of a program and BB counts.

+\item We demonstrate that the trained model showed competitive accuracy on the set of benchmarks used.
+The model achieved 93.5\% accuracy for extrapolating basic block counts from higher input configurations and 97.7\% accuracy for predicting block counts on random instances. \item We applied our model on a study case for validation.